vrokad/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 ------------------------------------
 .. note:: This procedure is available for registered users only.

+1. :ref:`Install QSC CLI <one_time_host_setup>`.
-1. To detect the connected devices and flash the software builds, ensure that the Qualcomm PCAT and QUD tools are installed on the host machine.
+2. To detect the connected devices and flash the software builds, ensure that the Qualcomm PCAT and QUD tools are installed on the host machine.
 Run the following commands to use ``qpm-cli`` to install PCAT and QUD:

    ::

       qpm-cli --login
+      qpm-cli --install quts --activate-default-license
+      qpm-cli --install qud --activate-default-license
       qpm-cli --install pcat --activate-default-license
-      qpm-cli --install qud --activate-default-license

    .. note:: For Ubuntu 22.04, you may encounter an issue while installing QUD, where you might be asked to enroll the public key on your Linux host for a successful QUD installation.
 For additional details, follow the steps provided in the README file available in the ``/opt/QTI/sign/signReadme.txt`` directory.

-2. Check if the ``QTI_HS-USB_QDLoader`` driver is available in the installed directory:
+3. Check if the ``QTI_HS-USB_QDLoader`` driver is available in the installed directory:

    ::